shamanec/GADS-devices-provider/docs/setup.md

 **NB** You need to perform this step each time you add a new device to `config.json` so that the symlink for that respective device is properly created in `/dev`

-### Spin up containers
-If you have followed all the steps, set up and registered the devices and configured the provider just connect all your devices.
-Container should be automatically created for each of them.

-## Setup - MacOS
-### Set up go-ios
-1. Download the latest release of [go-ios](https://github.com/danielpaulus/go-ios) and unzip it
-2. Add it to `/usr/local/bin` with `sudo cp ios /usr/local/bin`

-### Set up Xcode
-1. Download and install latest Xcode release
-2. Install Xcode Command Line tools with `xcode-select --install`

-### Set up WebDriverAgent
-1. Download the latest release of WebDriverAgent from the Appium [repo](https://github.com/appium/WebDriverAgent)
-2. Open the project in Xcode
-3. Set up `Automatically manage signing` for WebDriverAgentLib and WebDriverAgentRunner targets.
-4. Build the project and run WebDriverAgentRunner test successfully at least once through Xcode.
-5. Open `config.json` and in `env-config` set the `wda_repo_path` value to the folder where `WebDriverAgent.xcodeproj` is located.
-Example: `"wda_repo_path": "/Users/shamanec/Downloads/WebDriverAgent-5.8.3/"`

-**Note** When the provider is started it will use this path to build WebDriverAgent with `xcodebuild build-for-testing` once and then will run WebDriverAgent on each device with `xcodebuild test-without-building`.
-When `go-ios` starts supporting iOS >= 17 then the approach will be changed with prebuilt WebDriverAgent to spend less resources than with `xcodebuild`

-# Devices setup
-## Android setup
+## Additional setup
-### Dependencies
+### Android setup

-1. Install `adb` depending on your current OS, it should be available in Terminal
+1. You should have `adb` already installed on the host
 2. Enable `USB Debugging` for each Android device through the developer tools.
-3. Connect the devices to the host and authorize the USB debugging - this will create pairing keys that are mounted to the containers so you don't have to authorize the debugging each time a container is created.
+3. Connect the devices to the host and authorize the USB debugging - this will create pairing keys.
+Also on Linux these pairing keys will be mounted to the containes so you don't have to authorize each time a container is created (since its essentially a new host)

-### Register devices in config.json
-1. Open the `config.json` file.
-2. For each Android device add a new object inside the `devices-list` array in the json.
-3. For each device provide (all values as strings):
-  * `os` - should be `android`
-  * `screen_size` - Go to `https://whatismyandroidversion.com` and fill in the displayed `Screen size`, not `Viewport size`
-  * `os_version` - "11" for example
-  * `name` - avoid using special characters and spaces except '_'.
-Example: "Huawei_P20_Pro"
-  * `udid` - UDID of the Android device, can get it with `adb devices`
-  * `model` - device model to be displayed in [GADS](https://github.com/shamanec/GADS) device selection.

-### Kill adb-server
+### Kill adb-server - LINUX ONLY
-1. You need to make sure that adb-server is not running on the host before you start devices containers.
+1. You need to make sure that adb-server is not running on the Linux host before you start devices containers.
 2. Run `adb kill-server`.

+## Running the provider
+1. Execute `go build .` and `./GADS-devices-provider`
+2. You can also use `./GADS-devices-provider -port={PORT}` to run the provider on a selected port, the default port without the flag is 10001 - might not work, use at your own risk :D

-## iOS setup
+### iOS setup
 ### Dependencies
 1. Install usbmuxd - `sudo apt install usbmuxd`